“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 Why I Chose to Live in Mérida

 - Almost every older building in Merida has pasta tile floors.
-The pasta tile floors are still made from molds and feature floral and geometric designs that look a lot like a Persian or Belgian carpet.
+The pasta tile floors are still made from molds and feature floral and geometric designs that look like a Persian or Belgian carpet.
 I love these floors and have several throughout my home.

 - The Yucatan peninsula was the center of the Mayan civilization for two centuries.
 The Mayans were very sophisticated.
-They had their own writing system.
-Many of their astronomical finds were more advanced than anything found in the West at the time.
+They had their writing system.
+Many of their astronomical finds were more advanced than anything in the West at the time.
 The Mayan civilization, at its height, was able to sustain a vast population – 6 million people lived throughout the La Ruta Maya (currently southern Mexico, Guatemala, Belize, and Honduras).

 Want to Learn More About Mayan Culture?